 Look around.
 Enter the cave to the north.
 Look around-nice crystals.
 Look at the various clumps of crystals, especially the clump near the center of the screen.
-Click the hammer on the clump with the "particularly brilliant crystal" that catches Graham's atention-it's about in the center of the screen, so keep looking.
+Click the hammer on the clump with the "particularly brilliant crystal" that catches Graham's attention.
+It's near the center of the screen, so keep looking.
 He'll take it.
 Exit the screen to the south, and continue on the path until you return to the waiting wolf.